modernweb-dev/rocket/site/pages/10--docs/20--basics/20--pages.rocket.md

 👆 This is the JavaScript version which all other formats automatically convert to.

-However for you your convenience you can also write your page in HTML and it will be automatically converted into the JavaScript version above.
+However for your convenience you can also write your page in HTML and it will be automatically converted into the JavaScript version above.

 👉 `site/pages/index.rocket.html`